NgHanWei/DCVAE/README.md

 Final results may be found in the following files:
 ```
-vae_output_LDA          Reports the Linear Discriminant Analysis Score for the extracted features according to the true class
+vae_output_LDA.txt          Reports the Linear Discriminant Analysis Score for the extracted features according to the true class
-vae_output_NLL          Reports the test negative log-likeilhood approximated by the total loss
+vae_output_NLL.txt          Reports the test negative log-likeilhood approximated by the total loss
-vae_output_recon        Reports the test reconstruction loss by the final trained model
+vae_output_recon.txt        Reports the test reconstruction loss by the final trained model

 vae_torch.pt                Final saved model weights
 ```

 ### DualChainVAE